Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 What is the difference between cold brew and cold brew concentrate?

-The difference between cold brew coffee and cold brew concentrate is the amount of ground coffee used relative to the amount of water.
-Cold brew concentrate is a lot stronger in taste and needs to be diluted before drinking, whereas cold brew coffee can be drunk as is.
+Cold brew concentrate is significantly stronger in taste and requires dilution before drinking, whereas cold brew coffee can be consumed as is.

 I like strong coffee, but the coffee concentrate is way too strong for me to enjoy regularly, which is why I recommend diluting it before drinking.
-I’ll talk more about this later in the recipe.
+I'll discuss this further later in the recipe.

 Down below, you can see the difference between cold brew concentrate (on the left) and regular cold brew coffee (on the right):